Frederik Adeler (1764–1816): Career

 In 1802 he was appointed Diocesan Governor of Trondhjems stiftamt as well as the County Governor of Trondhjems amt.
 After two years, he was transferred to Denmark as the County Governor of his home county Holbæk.
 In 1808 he became Diocesan Governor of the Diocese of Funen as well as the County Governor of Odense County.

 In 1809, he was appointed as Lord President (overpræsident) of Copenhagen.
 In the same year, he was awarded the title of gehejme-konferensraad.
 In 1804 he had received the Grand Cross of the Order of the Dannebrog.

 Personal life

 In 1785, Adeler succeeded his brother to the Barony of Adelersborg in Denmark and Gimsø in Norway.
 In 1710, he had it replaced by a Fideikommis capital (family trust).

-On 1 July 1786, Adeler married Berta Countess Moltke (1767-1846).
+On 1 July 1786, Adeler married Berta Countess Moltke (1767–1846).
 She was a daughter of the influential Adam Gottlob Moltke and Sophie Hedevig von Raben.
 Adeler died suddenly in Copenhagen on 23 March 1816.
 His widow would only survived him by 30 years.
 Their daughter and only child Sophie Hedevig baroness Adeler was married to county governor Herman Løvenskiold (1783 – 1825).
-Adelersborg remained in the hands of her descendents as an alludial estate.
+Adelersborg remained in the hands of her descendents as an allodial estate.